Automating work: What it means and why it matters.

 The business value of automation: Efficiency versus business transformation

-There are plenty of automation case studies that show how companies have improved processing times from weeks to a single day.
+Many automation case studies show how companies have improved processing times from weeks to a single day.
 But that isn’t always enough to justify a purchase or gain buy-in for new products.
-In the past, a lot of arguments for automation came down to simple ROI calculations, largely targeting cost savings—if our firm invests $1 million to automate this slice of our operations and we save $1.5 million, then it’s a good value for the business.
+In the past, many arguments for automation came down to simple ROI calculations, primarily targeting cost savings—if our firm invests $1 million to automate this slice of our operations and we save $1.5 million, then it’s a good value for the business.
 Simple.

-However, calculating ROI is more challenging for larger-scale automation projects—the transformational ones targeting growth as opposed to cost savings.
+However, calculating ROI is more challenging for larger-scale automation projects—the transformational ones targeting growth instead of cost savings.

 While automation can be one of the best ways to drive revenue growth by improving speed, scale and customer experience, changing how a business operates involves tangible and intangible elements whose results can’t always be measured independently.
-This makes it harder to quantify the amount of growth that can be attributed to automation versus other aspects of the transformation.
+This makes it harder to quantify the growth attributed to automation versus other aspects of the transformation.

 But it can be done.
 You can build a business case for automation that lays out expected quantifiable and unquantifiable benefits.